 The study adopts Structural Functional and Transformational leadership theories as theoretical framework of analysis.
 Structural Functional Theory (SFT) was popularized by Emile Durkheim (1917), Robert K. Merton (1968), Gabriel Almond (1960) and Talcott Parson (1979).
 It was first adopted to analyse political systems and processes, and subsequently applied in management of organization.
 Its basic tenets include: seeing organization as a living organism made up of component parts which function interdependently for the survival of the whole system.
-It stipulates the performance of specific functions as requisite to the maintenance of the whole system.
-It maintained that malfunction of the parts can lead to malfunctionality of the whole system (Eminue, 2001 cited in Ekpo and Umoh, 2022).
+It stipulates the performance of specific functions as requisite to the maintenance of the whole system (Eminue, 2001 cited in Ekpo and Umoh, 2022).